The Irregular at Magic High School: Anime

-An anime film titled was revealed in the 19th light novel volume which was released in March 2016.
+An anime film titled was revealed in the 19th light novel volume, which was released in March 2016.
 The film is based on an original new story written by the series creator, Tsutomu Satō, and premiered in Japan on June 17, 2017.
 It is directed by Risako Yoshida and animated by Eight Bit.
 The rest of the staff and cast will reprise their roles in the film.
 In the United States, Aniplex of America released the film in theaters and on home video.
 The film takes place after the events of the eleventh volume of the light novel or during the commercial break of the eleventh episode of the series' second season.

 At the "Dengeki Bunko Aki no Namahōsō Festival" event on October 6, 2019, a second season of the anime series adapting the "Visitor Arc" in the novel series was announced and originally scheduled to air in July 2020, but it aired from October 4 to December 27, 2020, due to the COVID-19 pandemic.
-The main staff and cast from the 2017 film are reprising their roles in the second season.
+The main staff and cast from the 2017 film reprise their roles in the second season.
 ASCA performed the opening theme song "Howling", while Miki Satō performed the ending theme song "Na mo Nai Hana".
-Aniplex of America announced its acquisition the anime series, and originally announced that Funimation would stream it exclusively, but Hulu ended up streaming the series as well.
+Aniplex of America announced its acquisition of the anime series, and originally announced that Funimation would stream it exclusively, but Hulu ended up streaming the series as well.
 On November 13, 2020, Funimation announced that the second season of the series would receive an English dub.

 After the end of the series, it was revealed that the spin-off manga series, The Honor Student at Magic High School would get an anime television series adaptation, which aired from July 3 to September 25, 2021, on Tokyo MX and other channels.
 The series is animated by Connect and directed by Hideki Tachibana, with Tsuyoshi Tamai writing and overseeing the series' scripts, Ryōsuke Yamamoto and Takao Sano designing the characters, and Taku Iwasaki returning to compose the series' music.
 The opening theme is "101" performed by Sangatsu no Phantasia while the ending theme is "Double Standard" performed by The Dance for Philosophy.

 On February 28, 2021, an anime adaptation of the "Reminiscence Arc" was announced.
 It was later revealed to be a 60-minute television film, with the main cast and staff of the second season reprising their roles.
 It aired on December 31, 2021.
 The theme song is "Ripe Aster" by Kairi Yagi.

 A sequel to the anime series was announced in January 2022.
 In July 2023, the sequel was confirmed to be a new television series directed by Jimmy Stone at Eight Bit.
 The opening theme is "Shouted Serenade" by LiSA and the ending theme is "recall" by Kairi Yagi.
 It premiered on April 5, 2024.

 After the final episode of the third season aired, an anime film adaptation of the "Yotsuba Succession Arc" was announced.
-Directed by Jimmy Stone at Eight Bit, it is set to open in Japanese theaters in 2026.
+Directed by Jimmy Stone at Eight Bit, it opened in Japanese theaters on May 8, 2026.